siteknower/crystisAngular/README.md

 # crystisAngular Example Application

-This repository demonstrates how to integrate Crystal Reports into Angular applications using crystis, a powerful tool designed for Angular developers.
+This repository demonstrates how to integrate Crystal Reports into Angular applications using crystis for Angular, a powerful tool designed for Angular developers.

 About crystis for Angular